source-of-truth is a github bot for tracking todos and technical debt in source code. FAQ

 Can source-of-truth see my source code?

 Yes.
 It reads your source code and finds the todos in it.
-It doesn't store anything in a database though.
-Fun!
+A human never reads and never will read your source code.

 Can source-of-truth see my private repos?